aukspot/dles/README.md

 - [Disordle](https://disordle.com) - Diagnose the patient with a disorder based on their symptoms.
 - [Doggle](https://doggle.app) - Guess breed of the dog in the picture.
 - [Elemingle](https://elemingle.com) - Guess today's element by swiping cards left, right or up.
-- [Fishdle](https://tacklevillage.com/fishdle-game/) - Guess the fish based on its silhouette and number of letters.
 - [list animals until failure](https://rose.systems/animalist/#today) - List as many animals of a given type as you can until time runs out.
 - [Metaflora](https://flora.metazooa.com) - Guess plants to see where they share common ancestors with the mystery plant, eventually guessing the mystery plant.
 - [Metazooa](https://metazooa.com) - Guess animals to see where they share common ancestors with the mystery animal, eventually guessing the mystery animal.